How to sharpen a pocket knife with a sharpening stick

 The size and shape of the sharpening stick can impact its usability.
 Longer sticks offer more room for maneuvering and are suitable for larger blades.
 However, shorter sticks can be more portable and easier to use for small pocket knives.
 Consider which size and shape would best suit your needs and comfort level when using the sharpening stick.

-See also How to sharpen a curved knife with a stone
+See also How to sharpen a knife razor sharp without a stone

 4. Ease of Use